Nylle/javaseq/README.md

 - Returns the first item in this seq.
 - Returns null if this seq is empty. _(See [findFirst](#findfirst).)_

+#### second()
+- Returns the second item in this seq.
+- Returns null if this seq has less than two items.

 #### rest()
 - Returns a seq of the items in this seq after the first.